PTI senator says efforts on to provide relief to masses

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MARDAN: Pakistan Tehreek-e-Insaf (PTI)’s Senator Zeeshan Khanzada on Saturday said that PTI’s central and provincial governments were trying their level best to provide relief to the masses.
+MARDAN: Senator Zeeshan Khanzada on Saturday said that Pakistan Tehreek-e-Insaf (PTI)’s central and provincial governments were trying their level best to provide relief to the masses.

 Talking to The News, the senator claimed that Prime Minister Imran Khan would give a better Pakistan to the future generations.
 He added that the country was facing many challenges but Imran Khan was trying to strengthen the country’s economy.